deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 Ava did so, and perched herself restlessly onto the edge of the couch.

 "Cup of tea, sweetie?
-Or, I've got Ovaltine…"
+Or, I've got Ovaltine..."

 Ava smiled, a little weakly.
 "Ovaltine would be nice." she agreed.

 Hayley let her relax as she bustled about, taking a little longer making the drinks than was strictly necessary.
 By the time she was done, Ava had sat back a little and released some tension in a big sigh.

-"So…what's up?"
+"So...what's up?"
 Hayley asked, though she had a sneaking suspicion.

-"I, um…" Ava puffed out her cheeks and exhaled.
-"Adam and me, we've never…I mean…"
+"I, um..."
+Ava puffed out her cheeks and exhaled.
+"Adam and me, we've never...I mean..."

 Okay, so Hayley's suspicion had been wrong, but now she understood what this was really about.
 "You've not?
-Oh, honey…I kind of thought with you living together…"
+Oh, honey...I kind of thought with you living together..."

 Ava looked down at her hands, which were a frantic little knot of fingers.
 "Different beds." she said, with a little laugh.
-"Are you…okay with me coming to you?"
+"Are you...okay with me coming to you?"

 "Well who else are you going to ask?
 Adam's dad?"
 Hayley laughed, and Ava giggled.
-"No, honey, it's…I'm actually kind of flattered.
+"No, honey, it's...I'm actually kind of flattered.
 What do you need to know?"

-"I guess…whether I should, really."
+"I guess...whether I should, really."
 Ava said, relaxing.
-"I mean, Mom and Dad always said I should wait for marriage, and…"
+"I mean, Mom and Dad always said I should wait for marriage, and..."

 "So did mine.
 I didn't listen."

-"Yeah, but…"
+"Yeah, but..."

 "No, honey, listen to me a second."
 Hayley shuffled forward on the couch and set her tea down.
 "I know you miss your parents so much it hurts.
-I can't go two hours without remembering Sara and…" she closed her eyes and rallied.
-"But…Let me tell you what I wish I'd told her, okay?
+I can't go two hours without remembering Sara and..." she closed her eyes and rallied.
+"But...Let me tell you what I wish I'd told her, okay?
 All your parents would want is for you to be happy, and to be safe.
 That's all."

 "It is?"

 Hayley nodded.
 "They told you to wait because they didn't want you rushing in and getting hurt." she said.
-"There's nothing magical about your wedding day that'll suddenly make it the right choice if it wasn't before, and if it's the right choice now, then…why wait?"
+"There's nothing magical about your wedding day that'll suddenly make it the right choice if it wasn't before, and if it's the right choice now, then...why wait?"

 Ava was nodding along, but she frowned.
-"How…do I know when it's right?" she asked.
+"How...do I know when it's right?" she asked.

-"Well, you…" Hayley paused to think about it.
+"Well, you..."
+Hayley paused to think about it.
 "Okay, now here's something I wish *my* parents had told *me*, okay?"

-"Okay…?"
+"Okay...?"

-"Sex is…nice."
+"Sex is...nice."
 She paused, and corrected herself.
 "No, it's great, even.
 But everyone seems to get this idea that it's this precious, special thing and they say all kinds of stupid stuff about it.
-Judging you for having too little, too much, being a virgin, *not* being a virgin…"
+Judging you for having too little, too much, being a virgin, *not* being a virgin..."

-"So…I shouldn't care?"
+"So...I shouldn't care?"
 Ava asked.

 "Exactly!
 Just be smart about it.
 Have as much or as little as you want, and don't let anybody tell you when or with who or anything like that.
 That's all your choice and nobody else's.
 Just be smart about it."

 "Smart?"

-"Well I mean, you know about…the pill, and condoms and everything, right?"
+"Well I mean, you know about...the pill, and condoms and everything, right?"

 "Oh, *that!"* Ava looked relieved.
-"Yes I…I know that stuff."
+"Yes I...I know that stuff."

 "Good.
-So be smart about using them, because…trust me on this, you really don't want to be a mum yet."
+So be smart about using them, because...trust me on this, you really don't want to be a mum yet."

 "No." Ava agreed.

 "Okay.
 So the question isn't '*how do you know when it's the right time*', okay?
-The question is just…'*Do you want to*'?"
+The question is just...'*Do you want to*'?"

 There was a long pause, during which Ava drank about a third of her Ovaltine.
-"Adam's…going away." she said, eventually and quietly.
+"Adam's...going away." she said, eventually and quietly.

 Hayley shuffled around the corner and put an arm round Ava, rubbing her back.
 "He is?"

 Ava nodded.
-"He turns seventeen a few days before Christmas, and he's…joining the military."
+"He turns seventeen a few days before Christmas, and he's...joining the military."

-"Oh, honey…"
+"Oh, honey..."

 "No, no. I'm happy: I'm going to be doing something too.
 We both want to achieve something and this is the way he's doing it."
 She sounded like she meant it.
-"But…he's going to be gone for so long, and…"
+"But...he's going to be gone for so long, and..."

 "You feel like you should give him a proper send-off?"

 Ava nodded.

-"That's…for me, that wouldn't be the right reason, sweetie."
+"That's...for me, that wouldn't be the right reason, sweetie."

 Ava wrapped both hands around her Ovaltine and sipped it.
-"In that case…what *would* be the right reason?"
+"In that case...what *would* be the right reason?"
 She asked.

 "There's only one right reason, honey: because you both want to.
 The list starts and ends there."